From the dorm to the gym, your guide to exercising in college | CNN Underscored

 “Like many trainers I look up to, it comes down to discipline and routine,” says personal trainer at Anytime Fitness Tyler White.
 “Find the schedule that works for you and stick to it.”

 And if you’re an exceptionally busy person, it helps to keep things simple.
 “Basics are the foundation and can get you extremely far,” says White.
 “You do not need an hour-long workout everyday with crazy exercises to make progress.
-A 20-30 min workout three days a week done consistently and done effectively can achieve more than people realize.”
+A 20- to 30-minute workout three days a week done consistently and done effectively can achieve more than people realize.”

-Whether you’re at your campus gym or in your dorm, we’ve compiled a list of our favorite workout supplies that will have you wanting to workout right now.
+Whether you’re at your campus gym or in your dorm, we’ve compiled a list of our favorite workout supplies that will have you wanting to work out right now.

 Gym

-“These are great for tracking movement and with the vast array of apps and features for these watches you can do so many different things,” says White.
+“These are great for tracking movement, and with the vast array of apps and features for these watches you can do so many different things,” says White.
 “Tracking workouts, tracking steps, monitoring stress levels.”

 21-Ounce Healthy Human Stein (starting at $19.95; amazon.com)